Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: 's Robustness to Architectures

 \section{\methodabb{}'s Robustness to Architectures}

-We evaluated our attack's robustness across various target model structures, including PreActResNet18\citep{he2016identity}, EfficientNet B0\citep{tan2019efficientnet}, VGG11\citep{simonyan2015vgg}, and ViT-B-16\citep{dosovitskiy2020vit}, chosen for their unique efficiencies, accuracies, and scalability.
-As Table~\ref{tab:architecture_performance} shows, our attack consistently achieves high ASR across these different architectures, implying model-agnostic traits.
-PreActResNet18, maintaining good CA while reaching the lowest ASR, is chosen as the basic architecture for all other experiments.
+We evaluated our attack across PreActResNet18\citep{he2016identity}, EfficientNet B0\citep{tan2019efficientnet}, VGG11\citep{simonyan2015vgg}, and ViT-B-16\citep{dosovitskiy2020vit}.
+As Table~\ref{tab:architecture_performance} shows, the attack achieves high ASR across these tested architectures.
+This supports cross-architecture robustness within the evaluated set, not a universal model-agnostic guarantee.
+PreActResNet18, maintaining good CA while reaching the lowest ASR, is chosen as the default architecture for the other experiments.